aktole/oneAPI-samples/DirectProgramming/DPC++FPGA/PlatformTests/board_test/README.md

 ### Introduction to oneAPI FPGA Platform

 Block diagram below shows an overview of oneAPI FPGA platform interfaces.
 The numbered arrows depict the following:
-* Path 1 + 2 depicts the host to device global memory interface
+* Path 1 + 2 depicts host to device global memory interface
-* Path 1 + 3 depicts the host to kernel interface
+* Path 1 + 3 depicts host to kernel interface
-* Path 4 shows the kernel to device global memory interface
+* Path 4 shows kernel to device global memory interface

+oneAPI platform design consists of components operating at different clock domains.
+PCIe and external memories operate at a fixed frequency.
+Corresponding RTL IPs are parametrized to operate at these fixed frequencies by platform vendors.
-The kernel clock domain is of importance to note for this sample. `board_test` measures and reports kernel clock frequency.
+Kernel clock frequency is variable and is calculated as a part of oneAPI offline compilation flow for FPGAs.  `board_test` measures the frequency that the kernel is running at in the FPGA and compares this to compiled kernel clock frequency.
 [Test Details](#test-details) section provides more information.

 ![](oneapi_fpga_platform.PNG)